The Majority Vote Paradigm Shift: When Popular Meets Optimal: GAP IN MV AND MAP METHODS

-The proof of \cref{prop:omap_bound} can be found in \cref{proof_prop:omap_bound}.
-Correspondingly, given that oracle $\MAP$ has the lowest achievable expected $\zone$ loss, we use it as the benchmark for MV in quantifying its effectiveness in recovering the true labels.
-We note that our study, will focus not on expected loss but on the probability of MV recovering the true label for each sample or instance relative to that of \oMAP~\textit{i.e.},
+Hence, the minimizer of the 0-1 loss is the same as the maximizer of the oracle posterior $\pro(\eclass\vert x)$ derived from true parameters~$\theta = (\p,\clim)$ and observed labels~$x$. \end{proof} Correspondingly, given that oracle $\MAP$ has the lowest achievable expected $\zone$ loss, we use it as the benchmark for MV in quantifying its effectiveness in recovering the true labels.
+We note that our study, however, will focus not on expected loss but on the probability of MV recovering the true label for each sample or instance relative to that of \oMAP~\textit{i.e.},